bg0007/bg0007.github.io/index.md

-## Welcome to EveryDay IT Audit & Security Hub!
+# The EveryDay IT Audit & Security Hub

 ``` mermaid
 graph LR